ShaunRainey/Learn-Polish-BE/README.md

       global installation)
     - In this case, I've added the script: "dev":"nodemon app.js" which can be run using "npm run dev". npm run ... will run the specified script from the package.json file

+# Database Info

+- npm install dotenv

+- npm install pg

+    - this is the installation for node-postgres